Enhancing collective spin squeezing via one-axis twisting echo control of individual atoms: The model

-\emph{The model---}We consider an atomic ensemble of $N$ identical spin-$f$ atoms.
+We consider an atomic ensemble of $N$ identical spin-$f$ atoms.
 Each atom is initialized in the magnetic sublevel $\ket{f}$ (quantization axis $x$), where $\ket{m_f^x}\equiv\ket{f,m_f^x}$ denotes an eigenstate of single-atom $x$-component $\hat f_x$.
 Collectively, the atoms form a coherent spin state (CSS) $\ket{\rm{CSS}}=\ket{f}^{\otimes N}$ [\cref{fig1}(c)(i)].
 The core concept behind the enhancement of collective squeezing via qudit control given in \cite{PhysRevLett.109.173603} is to maximize the uncertainty of internal state.
-To do so, we employ the single-atom OAT interaction $\hat H_{\rm{OAT}}=\chi \hat f_z^2$.
+To do so, we employ the single-atom OAT interaction

+where $\chi$ denotes the coupling constant.
 The dynamics generated by $\hat H_{\rm{OAT}}$ gradually stretches the uncertainty associated with $\hat f_y$ \cite{PhysRevA.47.5138}.
-At the specific time $t=\pi/2\chi$ \cite{PhysRevLett.82.1835}, the dynamics produces a maximally entangled GHZ state (effective entanglement of electronic spin and nuclear spin \cite{PhysRevLett.101.073601}), $\ket{f,m^y_f=f}+i\ket{f,m^y_f=-f}$, which has Heisenberg-limited (HL) maximal uncertainty \cite{PhysRevA.56.2249,evrard2019enhanced}.
-We note that this is an internal GHZ state of a single atom, also referred as cat state or kitten state \cite{NPNPX}.
+At the specific time $t=\pi/2\chi$ \cite{PhysRevLett.82.1835}, the dynamics produce a maximally entangled GHZ state (effective entanglement of electronic spin and nuclear spin \cite{PhysRevLett.101.073601}), $\ket{f,m^y_f=f}+e^{i\pi f}\ket{f,m^y_f=-f}$, which has Heisenberg-limited (HL) maximal uncertainty \cite{PhysRevA.56.2249,evrard2019enhanced,jk8g-t1d8}.
+We note that this is an internal GHZ state of a single atom, also referred to as cat state or kitten state \cite{NPNPX}.

+The proposed twisting echo protocol is shown in \cref{fig1}(c).
+First, we apply an OAT interaction to an individual atom for time $t$, obtaining the reference state $\ket{\uparrow}\equiv\hat U_{\rm{OAT}}\ket{\rm{CSS}}=\sum_{k=0}^fc_k\ket{f-2k}$, where $\hat U_{\rm{OAT}}=e^{-i\chi t\hat f_z^2}$ and $c_k=\langle{f-2k}|{\uparrow}\rangle$.
+This twisted state contains only an even number of spin excitations and corresponds to a SSS at short interaction times $t$, with a squeezing direction that varies over time \cite{PhysRevA.47.5138}.
+Next, we measure the anti-squeezed quadrature (e.g., $y$) rather than the squeezed quadrature \cite{xkt1-y58b}, employing the QND interaction described by